adavid2021/adavid2021.github.io/README.md

-# Portfolio Website
+# My Personal Website

-This is my portfolio website showcasing my projects as a data analyst, research technician and software developer.
-I developed it using React, HTML and CSS.
+This is a website displaying some projects I've worked on as a data analyst and software engineer.

+I coded everything natively with React.

+Run by entering the portfolio directory and entering the command "npm run dev" or "npm run build"